issueapp/spring/issues/spring/data/story-one.md

       <li>1 tsp cumin seeds </li>
       <li>2 tsps sesame seeds </li>
       <li>Light sprinkling of paprika optional</li>
-      <li>150g tub of Philadelphia Spreadable Chive & Onion Cream Cheese</li>
+      <li>150g tub of PHILADELPHIA Spreadable Chive & Onion Cream Cheese</li>
     </ul>
     <p>
       N.B.
-For larger groups, use the 250g tub of Philadelphia Spreadable, or for a different flavour you can also try this nibbles dish with Philly’s 150g Smoked Salmon and Dill or Garlic and Herb Spreadable!
+For larger groups, use the 250g tub of PHILADELPHIA Spreadable, or for a different flavour you can also try this nibbles dish with PHILLY’s 150g Smoked Salmon and Dill or Garlic and Herb Spreadable!
     </p>
     <h3>Instructions</h3>
     <p>To make bagel chips: </p>